 There is not much extensive guides about Southeast Sulawesi in Indonesia, although no doubt many backpackers have already been here.
 (Do they not know the social media game?)

-Southeast Sulawesi is where a number of waterfalls, lagoons and beaches do not have names.
+Southeast Sulawesi is a place where a number of waterfalls, lagoons and beaches do not have names.
 Many people call it whatever they want to.
 My tour guide, Petra, takes it upon himself to name them.
 Julia Beach is where Julia fell from her hammock while sleeping.
 Sofie Falls is where Sofie fell down the slippery stone.
 There is Petra Falls, which I assume is his favorite one.

 There are 148 waterfalls in Buton Island.
 Petra says a backpacker visited a hundred in 1 month before moving on to the next location.